 This level of car insurance is pretty similar to third party.
 It covers other people if you injure them or damage their vehicle or property.
 And if your car is damaged, you have to pay for it yourself.

 The difference is that with this level, you will be covered for repairs and replacements if your car is stolen or damaged by fire.

 This is the most holistic level of car insurance.
-Fully comprehensive covers you for all of the things you’re covered for under third party and third party, fire and theft.
+Fully comprehensive car insurance covers you for all of the things you’re covered for under third party and third party, fire and theft.
 Under this level, you’re also covered if your own car is damaged — even if it was your own fault.

 Fully comprehensive covers you for any medical expenses, repairs, fire damage, theft and vandalism (somebody deliberately damaging your car).